Birding with kids soars to new heights

 - Respect nature.
 Bring home any waste and leave no trace.

-If you’re looking for a spot to go birding in or around Montreal, Bird Protection Quebec has a list of over 100 popular birding locations by region, and you can also download a free pdf booklet for the complete list.
+If you’re looking for a spot to go birding in or around Montreal, Bird Protection Quebec has a list of more than 100 popular birding locations by region.